 TGaz Editor: Modify the paragraph (P68L20-23) and the caption to Table 9-1001 as shown below:

-The Ranging subelements field contains one or more subelements.
+The Optional subelements field contains one or more subelements.
 The subelement format and ordering of the subelements are defined in 9.4.3 (Subelments).
-The Subelement ID field values for the defined subelements are shown in Table 9-1001 (Ranging subelement IDs for Ranging Parameters).
+The Subelement ID field values for the defined subelements are shown in Table 9-1001 (Optional subelement IDs for Ranging Parameters).

-Table 9-1001—Ranging Subelement IDs for Ranging Parameters
+Table 9-1001—Optional subelement IDs for Ranging Parameters